skienzmatishun/rippreport/content/p/you-win-some-you-lose-some/index.md

 ---
-title: "YOU WIN SOME YOU LOSE SOME"
+title: YOU WIN SOME YOU LOSE SOME
 date: 2018-11-07
-thumbnail: "img/you-win-some-you-lose-some.jpg"
+thumbnail: img/you-win-some-you-lose-some.jpg
 tags:
 - Elections
 - City Council
 - Catalyst
 categories:
 - elections
 authors:
 - ripp-report
+alttags: "Two hands: one giving a thumbs up labeled win some, the other a thumbs down labeled lose some, reflecting political ma..."
 ---
 {{< socialpreview url="https://rippreport.com/p/skunked/" >}}

 When the Ripp Report first saw the effort of Fresh Start Fairhope and how they had successfully filed a petition with 800 names, for a change of government, the Fairhope City Council came to mind immediately.
 I could not figure out what the hell was going on.